 MOD AFCP/28A11/2

 5.459 Additional allocation: in the Russian Federation, the frequency bands 7 100-7 155 MHz and 7 190-7 235 MHz are also allocated to the space operation service (Earth-to-space) on a primary basis, subject to agreement obtained under No. 9.21.
-(WRC-97)
+In the frequency band 7 190-7 235 MHz, obtaining agreement under No. 9.21 with respect to the Earth exploration-satellite service (Earth-to-space) is not applied.
+(WRC-15)

 MOD AFCP/28A11/3

-5.460 The use of the band 7 145-7 190 MHz by the space research service (Earth-to-space) is restricted to deep space; no emissions to deep space shall be effected in the band 7 190-7 235 MHz.
-Geostationary satellites in the space research service operating in the band 7 190-7 235 MHz shall not claim protection from existing and future stations of the fixed and mobile services and No. 5.43A does not apply.
-(WRC-03)
+5.460 No emissions to spacecraft operating in deep space shall be effected in the frequency band 7 190-7 235 MHz.
+Geostationary satellites in the space research service operating in the frequency band 7 190-7 235 MHz shall not claim protection from existing and future stations of the fixed and mobile services and No. 5.43A does not apply.
+(WRC-15)

 Reasons: Deletion of first sentence as consequential changes.
 Addition of words “spacecraft operating in” to be more precise.